IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications follow existing best practices for the standards that it adopts, including [JSON-LD best practices][jsonbp], [Linked Open Data best practices][lodbp], and [Data on the Web best practices][dwbp], where possible and appropriate.
 Exceptions are made when the cost of following the best practice would prove to be a significant barrier to understanding or implementation, and hence adoption.

-This decision, as above, was made to ensure the continued integration of IIIF specifications with the wider web environment.
+The intent of adopting this principle is to ensure the continued integration of IIIF specifications with the wider web environment.
 The design of IIIF specifications should be informed by existing and ongoing work, but evaluated as to the appropriateness of the application to the IIIF context.

 ### 2.11.
 Separate Concerns, Loosely Couple APIs